mouseandthebillionaire/RAGE/relatedWork.md

 [Tweetscapes](https://repository.gatech.edu/server/api/core/bitstreams/b157e9da-b815-4b59-922f-340e59ad5bfa/content)

+### Hambleton, E. “Gray Areas: Analyzing Navigable Narratives in the Not-So-Uncanny Valley Between Soundwalks, Video Games, and Literary Computer Game,” 2020): 20–43.

+"Navigable narratives" is a good alternative name for walking simulators, but I wonder if other narrative types are not also navigable.
+Can you not navigate the narrative in a text adventure?
+Though I suppose her definition naturally excludes them.
+You invent the genre name, you get to decide what fits in it (*The Witness* has puzzles so can't be one.
+Okay?)
+This is a bit besides the point, though.

+More importantly, the crossover with soundwalks is great.
+A few notes:
+- Hambleton's statement that most navigable narratives imitate reality (on p.
+23) makes me immediately wonder how we can create ones that don't.
+And why more people haven't?
+- The idea that most composers of soundscapes focus on certain key sounds (p.
+24) and the discussion of earcons (26) lays a pretty good foundation of thought on why game sound in general might feel a little thin.
+- Likewise, thinking of loops and stinger as "essentially a video game-based way of working Schaferian analysis" is a great description.
+(33) It really helps to differentiate *that* kind of sonic understanding/creation with what Cardiff does (and with what I would like to do).
+Schaffer's main goal is to help listener's identify the songs (stingers) they are hearing (highlight the sonic landscape) while Cardiff is doing something different.
+I'm not sure if that differense lies with the "narrator-guide" technique or the weaving of "imaginative stories, philosophy, and poetry into the larger narrative," but it is a start of a delineation.
+(37-38)
+- Astrid Ensslin's notion of different 'literary computer games' doesn't necessarily fit in with this current line of inquiry, but those additional genre separation's are great -- ludic hypermedia,” “interactive fiction/drama,” “poetry games,” “literary auteur games,” and “quasi-literary games.
+(34)
+- "Soundwalks are fixed in real time while navigable narratives are not" (40) but does this have to be the case?
+Also, can we not argue that it is possible to pause a soundwalk (I did) just like you can a video game?

 ### Jaaniste, L. "Approaching the Ambient: Creative Practice and the Ambient Mode of Being," 2007

 The best thing about this thesis is the structure of breaking down the entirety into the four sections of: